1953 Gibson ES-125 Fire

 understood.
 Over the course of time, most musicians develop a

-deep and intuitive kind of interaction with their instrument.
+deep and intuitive kind of interaction with their instrument, a relationship with an old friend.

 For many years we have helped musicians around the world as they look for ways to improve their guitars or fix a problem or restore it to an